gardhr/finabel/README.md

 ## Implementation

-This reference implementation currently supports the following languages to one degree or another:
+This reference implementation currently supports the following languages:

 - Python 3
-- Javascript (UTF-8 handling incomplete)
+- Javascript
-- C++ (however, code is fairly rigid; also requires the GNU Multiprecision Arithmetic library)
+- C++

 In the future I may include other languages as well.
 Until then, developers are encouraged to create their own implementations based on the straightforward examples given here.